Special Offer

 Create a job description listing the essential skills and experience.

-If you want to hire the perfect person for a position, you need to have a really good description of the position.
-Don't get caught up with lots of bullet points, like "Office Experience," and "Computer Skills."
+If you want to hire the perfect person for a position, you need to have a really good job description.
+Don't get caught up with lots of bullet points, like "Office experience" and "Computer skills."

-A good description shouldn't over-describe.
-It should focus on what is absolutely necessary for someone to be successful in the position, and describe what success looks like over specific periods of time — typically 30, 90, 180 days, and 1 year.
+A good description shouldn't be over-explained.
+It should focus on what is absolutely necessary for someone to be successful in the position and describe what success looks like over specific periods of time — typically 30, 90, and 180 days, and one year.

 2.